13 Filesystem and Input/Output (IO)

 Donec viverra non sapien id suscipit.

 Despite being a buffered IO reader, this bufreader object is similar to any other GenericReader object, and have the exact same methods.
-So, although these two types of objects perform very different IO operations, they have the same interface, so, you the programmer, can interchangeably use them without the need to change anything in your source code.
-So a buffered IO reader or a buffered IO writer objects have the same methods than it’s generic and unbuffered brothers, i.e. the generic reader and generic writer objects that I presented at Section 13.1.1.
+So, although these two types of objects perform very different IO operations, they have the same interface, so you, the programmer, can interchangeably use them without the need to change anything in your source code.
+So a buffered IO reader or a buffered IO writer objects have the same methods than its generic and unbuffered brothers, i.e. the generic reader and generic writer objects that I presented at Section 13.1.1.

 Tip